pyTooling/Actions/doc/JobTemplate/Parameters.rst

 The following instantiation example creates 3 jobs from the same template, but with differing input parameters.
 The first job `UnitTestingParams` might be used to create a job matrix of unit tests.
-It creates the cross of default systems (Windows, Ubuntu, MacOS, MinGW64, UCRT64) and the given list of Python versions including some mypy versions.
+It creates the cross of default systems (Windows, Ubuntu, macOS, MinGW64, UCRT64) and the given list of Python versions including some mypy versions.
 In addition a list of excludes (marked as :deletion:`deletions`) and includes (marked as :addition:`additions`) is handed over resulting in the following combinations: